In this blog post, we discuss Mobile Threat Defense and answer the following questions along the way:

 - Enforcing Acceptable Use Policies (AUP), supporting enterprise processes and usage caps on data pools

-- Detection of rooted or jailbroken devices; this includes third-party app stores which allow downloading of unsupported apps and are known to allow access to unlicensed applications and apps that have had their integrity compromised by malware (trojans)
+- Detection of rooted or jailbroken devices; this includes third-party app stores that allow downloading of unsupported apps and are known to allow access to unlicensed applications and apps that have had their integrity compromised by malware (trojans)

 - Filtering of web content, such as unacceptable websites and domains used in phishing campaigns

-Mobile Threat Defense “Good for you and good for me.”
+Mobile threat defense: “Good for you and good for me.”